NJUTrinity/NJUTrinity.github.io/index.md

 `2nd,3rd`: Raspberry Pi
 `4th-6th`: USB Flash Disk

-## How to register
+## How to participate
-This is yet to be decided....
+Send your information in the following format:
+`姓名 学号 院系`
+to `NJUTrinity@outlook.com`

+The deadline is Dec.
+20th.

+If you have any question , feel free to contact us with the same email.

 ## Who can participate